 The Election of 1960

 By the 1960 presidential campaign, civil rights had emerged as a crucial issue.
-Just a few weeks before the election, Martin Luther King Jr., was arrested while leading a protest in Atlanta, Georgia.
-John Kennedy phoned Coretta Scott King to express his concern while a call from Robert Kennedy to the judge helped secure her husband's safe release.
+Just a few weeks before the election, Martin Luther King Jr. was arrested while leading a protest in Atlanta, Georgia.
+John Kennedy phoned his wife, Coretta Scott King to express his concern, while a call from Robert Kennedy to the judge helped secure her husband's safe release.
 The Kennedys' personal intervention led to a public endorsement by Martin Luther King Sr., the influential father of the civil rights leader.